Somaya1200/Somaya1200/README.md

 #### **Description**

 This repository contains the source code and documentation for **GIT and Markdown**.
-It is a GitHub Pages-based project that aims to [demonstrade the creation of this kind of pages].

 Installation
 To use or contribute to this project, please follow these steps: